cloudant-labs/slate/source/includes/api/_cloudant_query.md

 #### Creating a "type=json" index

-To create a JSON index in the database $DB, make a `POST` request to `/$DB/_index` with a JSON object describing the index in the request body.
+To create a JSON index in the database $DATABASE, make a `POST` request to `/$DATABASE/_index` with a JSON object describing the index in the request body.
 The `type` field of the JSON object has to be set to `"json"`.

 ##### Request Body format